Akhanda5828/ETH-Module-2-Intermediate/README.md

 # ETH-Module-2-Intermediate

-We will create a SocialVerse smart contract which has several functions like withdraw, deposit, reserve room and cancel room.
+We will create a SocialVerse smart contract which has several functions like Create Post, Like Post and Withdraw along with Deposit.

 Now we will first of all create a smart contract and then deploy in in VS Code using hardhat.